zoldello/ChicagoVegSiteWithAureliaJS/README.md

 2. If moving the code to a server, **copy over the files changes you made if any**, **config.jsv file and **dist** (along with its content) over to the server

+##What is your licensing
+**Contact us about that.
+You can reach us at: http://www.chicagoveg.com/contact.htm**